dudung/aewsg/internal/logs.md

 ## 02-oct-2022
-0443 Find an article how to write Go packages (Guides, 2019) but not understand.
++ 0443 Find an article how to write Go packages (Guides, 2019) but not understand.
-0449 Rename this repository to goweser.
++ 0449 Rename this repository to goweser.
-0549 Change mind and rename it to aewsgo, remove local and clone again.
++ 0549 Change mind and rename it to aewsgo, remove local and clone again.
++ 0619 Read how to create and deploy first go package (Chaudhary, 2022).

 ## 01-oct-2022